 Presently, this consists of a restricted grant from SRF, with disbursement contingent upon evidence of matched funding and an academically rigorous research focus that must have a clear positive impact on therapeutic development.
-This has been realized through a number of PhD studentships, Post-Doc Fellowships and Impact Grants, in addition to events organization and awareness.
+This has been realized through a number of PhD studentships, postdoctoral fellowships and Impact Grants, in addition to event organization and awareness.

-Dr David Brindley, the Director of Alliances, and James Smith, an Alliance Associate, are robustly supported by the SRF Core Team, with close synergies to existing SRF Education programs.
-They have provided supported to all functions within the SRF-delivered Alliance events.
+Dr. David Brindley, the Director of Alliances, and James Smith, an Alliance Associate, are robustly supported by the SRF Core Team, with close synergies to existing SRF Education programs.
+They have provided support to all functions within the SRF-delivered Alliance events.